North Stoneham

 The Concorde Club, Stoneham Lane, Eastleigh.

-North Stoneham is a settlement between Eastleigh and Southampton in south Hampshire, England.
-Formerly an ancient estate, manor, and civil parish, it is currently part of the Borough of Eastleigh.
+North Stoneham is a settlement in the civil parish of Eastleigh Town, in the Eastleigh district, in the county of south Hampshire, England.
+Formerly an ancient estate, manor, and civil parish, It is between Eastleigh and Southampton.
 Until the nineteenth century, it was a rural community comprising a number of scattered hamlets, including Middle Stoneham, North End, and Bassett Green, and characterised by large areas of woodland.

 Parts of the former 1,000-acre estate and manor house, North Stoneham Park, which was redesigned by Capability Brown in the eighteenth century, remain at Avenue Park to the north of the settlement.
 The church of St. Nicolas stands in Stoneham Lane, on the edge of the former park, while opposite is the former rectory, now an office complex.
 The aviation pioneer, Edwin Moon, selected the flat field at North Stoneham Farm for his first flight in 1910, on what is now Southampton Airport.